-There are shows every Saturday and Sunday, plus most holidays, including Black Friday (11/28), and daily winter holiday shows run December 20–January 4.
-However, there are no shows on November 27, December 24 and December 25.
+There are shows every Saturday and Sunday, plus most holidays, including daily winter holiday shows running December 20–January 4.
+However, there are no shows on December 24 and December 25.

 Planetarium doors open every half hour starting at 11:30 a.m. with the last show opening at 2:00 p.m., per the schedule below.
 Programs are approximately 20 minutes long, and are presented live with interactive activities.
 Questions and exploration are encouraged in all programs!

 11:30 a.m. and 1:00 p.m.
 Imagine the Sky Tonight